lukearend/x86-bootloader/README.md

 #### Calling functions

-Now see the following code featuring one function which calls another:
+Now see the following code featuring one function which calls another, from _calling_example.c_:

 ```
 void callee_function(int my_arg) {